guor8lei/travelling-messenger/README.md

 Starter code from https://developers.facebook.com/docs/messenger-platform/getting-started

 This app is in development mode and is not open to the public.
 If you are interested in trying the chatbot out, contact me at guor.lei@berkeley.edu.
+You can view a demo video here: https://youtu.be/K8sLJsd1zTw